-This of course takes as long as WP 3 and 4 which will run in parallel in order to guarantee a deep communication between the component development of WP 3 followed by characterization and testing (WP 4).
+This of course implies that WP 3 and 4 which will run in parallel in order to guarantee a deep communication between the component development of WP 3 followed by characterization and testing (WP 4).

 WORK PACKAGE 3 – Component Manufacture

 This work package is the heart of the project and the basis for reaching the FCH2 JU impacts in WP 5 and 6.

 In collaboration between the Westfälische Hochschule, GKN Sinter Metals Filters GmbH (GKN) and the Deutsches Zentrum für Luft- und Raumfahrt e.V.
 (DLR), two approaches will be developed.
 These are the realizing sufficient and the totally dense coatings for the highly conductive, flexible and low cost bipolar plate.
 These approaches are necessary in order to prevent corrosion and potentially destructive pin holes.

 Additionally, GKN and DLR are working on a new current collector approach, which combines the structural benefits of graded porous structures overtaking the mass transport and water distribution function from the bipolar plate.
 It also optimizes the performance at high current densities by applying MPL in contact to the electrodes.
 This development supports the gas removal at high gas production rates.

 In a further collaboration, ARMINES and Soluciones Catalíticas IBERCAT S.L. are developing support materials and catalysts for improved activities, respectively.
 DLR will help to characterize those materials in terms of activity and stability.
 Those high performance materials will be used by ADAMANT in order to develop the electrodes used by the Centre for Research and Technology-Hellas (CERTH) producing the membrane electrode assembly.